Ayush1325/blog/content/posts/post1.md

 # Conclusion

-If you find this exciting or want to try something new in Rust/QT, here is a list of crates related to Rust + QT development.
+If you find this exciting or want to try something new in Rust/Qt, here is a list of crates related to Rust + Qt development.

 1. [qmetaobject](https://crates.io/crates/qmetaobject)
 2. [Rust Qt Binding Generattor](https://invent.kde.org/sdk/rust-qt-binding-generator)